How Does My Doctor Find Oral Cancer?

 Family history of cancer

-Based on the results of these tests, your doctor decides whether to do a biopsy to look for cancer.
+Based on the results of these tests, your health care provider decides whether to do a biopsy to look for cancer.

 Using biopsies to diagnose oral cancer

-These are three ways to take a biopsy to check for oral cancer:
+These are 3 ways to take a biopsy to check for oral cancer:

 Exfoliative cytology.
 Your health care provider may scrape some cells from the suspicious lesion and put them on a slide.
 This can be done in a doctor's office.

 Incisional biopsy.
 Your health care provider may cut out a small sample of tissue.
 If the suspicious area is easy to reach, he or she can numb your mouth and do this in the office.
 If the area is deeper in the mouth or throat, this is done in the operating room.